cataclase/borborema-magmatism-toolkit/README.md

 [![License](https://img.shields.io/badge/License-MIT-green.svg)]()
 [![DOI](https://zenodo.org/badge/DOI/10.xxxx/zenodo.xxxxxx.svg)]()

-Python toolkit for geochemical, isotopic, and geochronological analysis of magmatic systems in the Borborema Province (NE Brazil).
+Python toolkit for geochemical, isotopic, and geochronological analysis of magmatic systems, developed for the study of Ediacaran–Cambrian granitoid magmatism in the Borborema Province (NE Brazil).

 This toolkit was developed to support integrated studies of whole-rock geochemistry, radiogenic isotopes, and zircon U–Pb geochronology in post-collisional granitoids.

 ---